DFXswiss/api/infrastructure/Readme.md

 1. Create a new wallet with: `lncli create`.
 Add a new wallet password, write the displayed 24 word seed down and keep it in a safe place
 1. Store the wallet password in the `pass` tool: `pass insert lnd/my-wallet-password`

+Self-Signed Certificate:

+During first-time startup, LND is creating a self-signed TLS certificate in its root directory (`tls.key`, `tls.cert`).
+This self-signed certificate is also used for LNbits and ThunderHub.

 ## LNbits

 - https://github.com/lnbits/lnbits/blob/main/docs/guide/installation.md